Averylamp/Averylamp/README.md

 ### Hi there 👋

-🔭 I’m currently working on ML Stuff for AdeptAI
+🔭 I’m currently working on ML Stuff

 📫 How to reach me: `<my github username>` at `gmail`